web-work-tools/indieweb/content/posts/indiewebsummit-2019.md

 This is about the ebbs and flow of life where we expand and contract our*selves* in response and intertwined with the our trials and how we over-come them.

+>we start our journey with our world shaking with nothing but contractions in that it explodes into an immeasurable expanse and we're left in cycles of contractions and expansions until like Hamlet we shuffle off this mortal coil coil because fundamentally this is what life is about it is about a series of contractions and expansions we start off small unsure excited and interested in everything we take our first steps we learn we expand we fall down and we're yelled at don't get that don't do that don't do that I live in either and we contract we try again and we explore we taste everything we watch we continue to learn we expand in the joy of this existence and then we touch the hot plate coil we contract

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-bBMK3Nu7fY?start=2381" frameborder="0" allow="accelerometer; autoplay=0&rel=0; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+> journey is if we have all the parts when our data is siloed behind a login page when our data is lost by a company that has sold or goes under or they base diamond your data is just gone we lose a part of our own story we become the blind man trying to describe the elephant it's a wall it's a tree trunk it's a rope each of these are correct and they are in complete each silo is only a part of the picture of who we are our memories fade the fish become bigger the intensity of the moment of lessons the wounds heal over and we tell our tales from a position of an observer instead of a participant from the narrator instead of the hearing hero of our own story when we own our own data we can understand the contractions and expansions of our own lives we see the data that we want to track and we tried it not because some corporate entity wants to sell us something we don't need but rather because it is important to us the data delights us we see patterns

 **Both this and the following videos are cued so if you click play it will begin at the time when their presentation began.**